lucasrutledge51/CSU_Capstone_LoanApprovals/README.md

 # CSU_Capstone_LoanApprovals
-Final project for MIS581 - investigating trends in loan approval rates and potential discrimination in lending
+Final project for CSU Global MIS581 - investigating trends in loan approval rates and potential discrimination in lending.